 As mentioned earlier, self-reflection is the key to being self-aware.
 Having the privilege to understand oneself should be something that everyone should have.
 Nothing is scarier than being clueless about what they’re feeling or what kind of emotion they should be projecting under different circumstances.
 It’s like being in a vast place with no one you’re familiar with, helpless and feeling lost.

 Through self-reflection, people can at least practice being self-aware.
 This will help them gain more confidence in what emotions they are dealing with.
-Aside from that, they won’t just have a proper understanding of their feelings but also know who they really are and what kind of emotions they have in themselves.
+Aside from that, they won’t just have a proper understanding of their feelings but also know who they really are and what emotions they have.

 Allot some time to process what you’re going through.
 Be keen on the things happening in you and how they affect your day-to-day life.
 As you do so, you’ll realize what you should be doing or stopping.